Triang-jyed-driung/Adaptive-BVP/README.md

 Q: Chap 2.4 (Theorem 2.13 and 2.14) in Starr and Rokhlin discusses the case with degenerate boundary conditions.
 They presented one relevant example (Example 5) with degenerate BC.
 In that example, they constructed a transform manually, which is a bit unsatisfying.
 Can you deal with degenerate BCs in a black-box fashion?

 A: Degenerate boundary condition is heavily related to Sturm-Liouville problems.
 The spectrum of Sturm-Liouville problems is discrete, so only at certain specific points does the BVP with degenerate boundary conditions possess a nontrivial solution.
 For example, $u''=-u$, $u(0)=u(l)=0$.
 When $l$ is a multiple of $\pi$, then the equation has infinitely many solutions, but otherwise, it has only the zero solution.

+## Advantages and defects

+### Advantages

+- The solver function returns a class object which contains all the necessary information, including binary tree structure and chebyshev points, and itself is easily callable as a function.
+- Chebyshev interpolation enables higher order of accuracy.
+- A good solver (`numpy.linalg.lstsq`) that handles degenerate cases and avoids crashing.

+### Defects

+- Cannot identify unsolvable cases - While `numpy.linalg.lstsq` handles degenerate cases efficiently, it does not report unsolvable cases explicitly by raising an error.
+If the equation itself is unsolvable, this program might silently output an approximate "solution".
+Similarly, it does not explicitly handle cases where there are multiple possible solutions.
+- Possible early stop - To improve speed, the final doubling step where all intervals are splitted into halves is disabled by default.
+This may cause early stops.
+Also, random sample points are used to evaluate the tolerance `TOL`, hence it's entirely possible that all random points fall on one side of the interval, ignoring singularity on the other side.